mcappola/NMEATools/README.md

 psxn2mat.m -- Extracts datetime, heading, pitch, roll, and heave, from Kongsberg SeaPath accelerometer data formatted in NMEA PSXN lines and saves in the MATLAB environment.

 psxn2txt.m -- Extracts datetime, heading, pitch, roll, and heave, from Kongsberg SeaPath accelerometer data formatted in NMEA PSXN lines and saves to a text file.

+psxn2txt.jl -- Extracts datetime, heading, pitch, roll, and heave, from Kongsberg SeaPath accelerometer data formatted in NMEA PSXN lines and saves to a text file.
+Fast!
+Use for larger files.